 Rick eventually graduated with an M.B.A. from San Jose State University.
 His career in finance involved defense and aerospace industries, and a start-up company.
 I was a stay-at-home mom to our two sons and two daughters.
 In my mid-30s, I went back to school completing a master’s degree in Communication Studies at San Jose State University.
 The department hired me as a part-time adjunct instructor teaching general education courses: Argumentation & Advocacy, Critical Thinking & Decision Making, Communication & Human Relationships, Public Speaking, and Writing for Influence.
 During those years, I also taught a couple of semesters at the University of Santa Clara and at Evergreen Community College.
 After nearly 25 years of teaching, I retired in May of 2019 when Rick’s employment offered him a job transfer to Utah.

-We spent 40 years working and raising our family in California’s vibrant Bay Area—where I had lived my whole life.
-Our children were all married and raising their families in Utah and had ended up residing in the same neighborhood.
-Naturally, Rick and I wanted to join the fun and so built our own house in the same neighborhood community.
-Now, as grandparents to four granddaughters and four grandsons (and another one on the way), we love being an influential part of their everyday lives.
+We spent 40 years working and raising our family in California’s vibrant Bay Area.
+Our children were married and raising their families in Utah, and they all lived in the same neighborhood.
+Rick and I decided to join the fun and built our house in the same community.
+Now, as grandparents to four granddaughters and five grandsons, we love being an influential part of their everyday lives.
 Like all families, we deal with our inevitable idiosyncrasies and quirks but navigate our challenges with unwavering love as we all strive to uphold our covenants made in the holy LDS temples.